PostHog/posthog.com/contents/docs/apps/index.md

 - **Labeling events.** In order to facilitate sorting through your events, apps can be used to determine arbitrary logic that can label an event (e.g. by setting a `label` property).
 This can help you tailor your metrics in PostHog, as well as facilitate data ordering if you ever use PostHog data somewhere else.
 - **Enforcing event schemas.** By default, PostHog does not enforce schemas on events it receives.
 However, an app could do so, preventing ingestion of events that do not match the specified schema in order to keep your data clean and following specific guidelines you need it to follow.

-> We have a comprehensive library of apps which you can check out on our [Integrations](/integrations) page, including data warehouses (Snowflake, BigQuery, Redshift) and marketing tools (HubSpot, Sendgrid, Customer.io, Salesforce).
+> We have a [comprehensive library of apps](/apps), including data warehouses (Snowflake, BigQuery, Redshift) and marketing tools (HubSpot, Sendgrid, Customer.io, Salesforce).

 ## Enabling apps